denis-stepanov/advent/README.md

 $ pactl set-sink-mute @DEFAULT_SINK@ toggle
 ```

 AdVent does just that.
-Another advantage with PulseAudio is that the application can query the status of speaker on startup and thus start in sync.
-There is often no way to do that with other TV controls, which are mostly unidirectional.
+Another advantage with PulseAudio is that the application will query the status of speaker on startup and thus start in sync.

 ### Logitech Harmony Hub (deprecated)